Jatie1/osu-beatmap-downloader/README.md

 ## Changelog

+### 1.1.1 - 06/02/2022

+- Will delete all files in the Downloads folder before starting downloads (these are usually incomplete downloads that get stuck in the folder)

 ### 1.1 - 06/02/2022

 - Added the ability to fetch maps from a year range (EG from 2013 to 2020) instead of just a year to present time